microsoft/BotFramework-Composer/BotProject/CSharp/README.md

 * You can set you emulator to connect to http://localhost:3979/api/messages.

 ### config your bot
+This setp is required for local testing of your Bot Runtime.
 * The only thing you need to config is appsetting.json, which have a bot setting to launch the bot
 ```
     appsettings.json：